 - Wrongful Termination, Discrimination and Harassment Claims

-- Sexual harassment action in violation of Fair Employment and Housing Act (FEHA) by female employee against well-known restaurant for customer’s misconduct
+- Sexual harassment action in violation of FEHA by female employee against well-known restaurant for customer’s (third-party) misconduct

 - Group action for wrongful termination raising claims of racial and national origin discrimination in violation of Title VII of the Civil Rights Act against hotel and its owner, with EEOC as party